-And oh boy, is it sad what I eventually did to all of that old AF stuff.
+And oh boy, is it ever sad what I eventually did to all of that old AF stuff.
 Being 11 (or 12 or whatever it was), I wasn't hip to the whole "these over here are vintage toys suitable for sitting on a collector's shelf, and these over here are models suitable for model railroading" thing.
 I mean, let's start with weathering.
 In a misguided attempt to make my layout look like the ones in the magazines, I took buildings, locomotives and rolling stock and absolutely slathered on Testors gloss enamel paint (brown, black, whatever color I happened to have leftover from building model cars and planes and whatnot).
 Can you imagine?
 How many collectors of vintage Gilbert trains just keeled over reading this paragraph?
 I shudder to think.
 I eventually wound up selling all of those old AF pieces on eBay a few years ago and got over $100 for them.
-I can only imagine what they might have fetched had I not sacrificed them on the altar of youthful enthusiasm.
+And I can only imagine what they might have fetched had I not sacrificed them on the altar of youthful enthusiasm.

 Anyway, I forget how long it was that I soldiered on in S scale, but it wasn't too long.
-I think the final nail in the AF coffin was my (much more affluent) best friend getting this gigantic HO Tyco train set for Christmas, and then his über craftsman dad building him this gorgeous 4' X 8' table top on which to construct his layout.
+I think the final nail in the AF coffin was my (much more affluent) best friend getting this gigantic HO Tyco train set for Christmas, and then his master craftsman dad building him this gorgeous 4' X 8' table top on which to construct his layout.
 Not surprisingly, it wasn't long before I came to the conclusion that this whole S scale thing just wasn't going to fly anymore.
 And why not?
 I mean, HO was the scale at that time (and in many ways, it still is).
 It's certainly all you saw in the department stores and most of what you saw in the hobby shops.

 Well, I must have put out the proper signals because my dad (once again, god bless him) surprised me at Christmas.
 It was, what, 1974?
 Thereabouts, anyway.
 Dad decided to combine my Christmas and birthday presents that year in order spend a ridiculous amount of money ($100!!) to buy a semi-completed HO layout from a friend of his (who, I guess, had gotten into the hobby for a brief period of time and then decided to bail).
 Sadly I don't have any pictures, but basically it was a sturdily constructed 4' X 8' tabletop layout with an oval, double-track main (interconnected with switches) and a couple of sidings.
 And, holy crap, it had a dual-throttle power pack and an honest-to-gosh block-control panel with toggle switches!!
-I mean, I'm over here rubbing two sticks together and my dad, in one swell foop, presents me with a nuclear power plant!
+I mean, I'm over here rubbing two sticks together and my dad, in one swell foop, presents me with the equivalent of a nuclear power plant!

 The layout was literally bare bones - track, wiring, the tabletop, and that's about it.
 It also came with some Athearn locomotives (a couple of F7's and a PA as I recall), along with some rolling stock (a few passenger cars to go with the PA, some boxcars, and probably a caboose or two - again, memory is hazy after all this time).
 The first thing I did was move all of my old structures from the S scale layout over to the new layout (well hell, they were HO after all) and apply some "scenery" (again with the dirt and sawdust and lichen and whatnot).
 The next thing I did was completely screw up all of the wiring.